sermadkarim/webscrapingpdf/README.md

 Note: Make sure to update the folder path to your preferred destination.

-# Others and Utils Folder
+# Others Folder
-Folder Structure
+Python Scripts

 ### Automatic Web Scraper (autoscraper.py):
 This script utilizes the autoscraper library to automatically extract data from web pages.
 It is designed for ease of use and quick setup.
 Customize the scraper according to your specific needs.